Brad Emaus: Toronto Blue Jays

 In 2009, the Blue Jays had also assigned him to play in the Arizona Fall League.
 By 2010, Emaus has batted .276 in his minor league career, with a .364 on-base percentage, and a .426 slugging percentage, reaching as high 89 games with the Las Vegas 51s of the AAA Pacific Coast League.
 As a minor leaguer, he has mostly played second base, with a small amount of time also logged at third.

 A good performance in Arizona, along with his AAA statistics and a solid showing (.978 OPS) for the Blue Jays in spring training 2010, suggested he was a good candidate to become a major league player, but the Blue Jays did not include him on their 40-man roster, thus exposing him to the Rule 5 Draft.
 The Mets, thin at second base with the disappointing performance and questionable health of Luis Castillo at second base for them in 2011, chose Emaus in the first round of the draft.

 New York Mets

+Brad Emaus in a game in 2011.

 Coming to the Mets in this manner, Emaus had to remain on their major league 25-man roster for the duration of 2011, or else be offered back to the Blue Jays.
 Emaus won the Mets second base competition during 2011 Spring Training.
 He was the Opening Day starter, making his major league debut on April 1.
 On April 19, the Mets designated Emaus for assignment.